-Here you have 7 easy songs, perfect for the harmonica beginner.
-In these songs, all the notes are within the middle register: cells 4, 5 and 6.
-These cells are the easiest to play!
+Here are 7 perfect songs for the harmonica beginner.
+All the notes are in the middle register: holes 4, 5, and 6 – the easiest notes to play!

-These are simple songs, but to play them well you should have good control of all the notes at the middle register, both individually and when moving between cells, also you need to practice articulations using syllables “TA” and “DA” when doing repetitions of blow and draw notes, respectively.
-You can see these articulations marked in bold on the tablature.
+These are simple songs, but to play them well you should have good control of all the notes in the middle register, both individually and when moving between holes.
+Also, it’s advisable to practice articulations using syllables “TA” and “DA” when doing repetitions of blow and draw notes respectively.
+You can see these articulations marked in bold in the tablature.

-Another way to facilitate reading, is to add the syllable of the articulation (“TA” for the blow notes and “DA” for the draw ones) like in the “Mary Had a Little Lamb” tablature.
+Another way to make reading easy is to add the syllable of the articulation (“TA” for the blow notes and “DA” for the draw ones) as in the “Mary Had a Little Lamb” tablature.

-The songs are arranged by difficulty and each song has its slow practice version and the original tempo version.
-It is convenient to learn the song by sections and then play it all together.
+The songs are arranged by difficulty, and each song has a slow practice version and an original tempo version.
+It is convenient to learn the song bit by bit, and then play it all together.

-The last two songs: “This Old Man” and “Jingle Bells”, have various articulations and many passages of cell leaps which makes them even more demanding for the beginner.
+The last two songs, “This Old Man” and “Jingle Bells”, have various articulations and many passages of hole leaps, which make them even more demanding for a beginner.

-When you make cell leaps, you must not move the mouth from the harmonica very far away, just try to keep the separation to a minimum and falling into the center of the cell you want to play next.
-Doing, for example, jump from holes 6 to 4, hole 5 could be (without intention) activated by falling short, or cell 3 by taking a bigger leap than it’s required.
-At first, difficulties in cell leaps are normal because of lack of reference, but with practice you will improve this!
+When you jump holes, you must not move your mouth too far from the harmonica; just try to keep the gap to a minimum to land right at the center of the hole you want to play next.
+When you jump from holes 6 to 4, you could accidentally play hole 5 by falling short, or on hole 3 by jumping too far.
+At first, difficulties in hole leaps are common because you have no reference, but you will improve this with practice!

-If you enter this article directly, the tablature with the arrow system I use is: up arrow meaning blow notes and down arrow for draw notes.
-Learn more about different tablature systems on this article: “How to read harmonica tabs”
+The tablature I use is the arrow system – up arrow for blow notes and down arrow for draw notes.
+Learn more about different tablature systems in this article: “How to read harmonica tabs”